sunmorai/MusicPlayer/README.md

 ## Features
 - Play WAV audio files.
-- AI-driven song suggestion using Python.
+- AI-driven song suggestion using Python. (will get there)
-- Console-based interface.
+- Console-based interface. (for now)

 ## Requirements
 ### C++